 PEH 125.
 SKILLS AND ACTIVITIES FOR TEACHING LIFETIME 2 sh

 PEH 126.
 SKILLS AND ACTIVITIES FOR TEACHING TEAM SPORTS 2 sh

 This course provides students with enhanced skills, knowledge and strategies to teach various team sports [in physical education settings].
 Activities may include soccer, softball, football, basketball, lacrosse, field hockey, cricket, etc. The course requires significant physical activity in both the participation and presentation of selected team sports.
 Offered fall.

 PEH 211.
 FOUNDATIONS OF PHYSICAL EDUCATION AND HEALTH 2 sh

 This course is an introduction to the foundation of the field of physical education in the United States including related areas of health education and sport.
-The broader discipline of Kinesiology is also presented noting trends and interconnections with physical education and health will be presented and discussed.
+An overview of the sub-disciplines which have emerged from physical education and health will be presented and discussed.
 An exploration of the interconnectedness of the practices of many of these sub-disciplines will be provided.
 Offered spring.